 The DodoNA Project

 Aims: “DodoNA” is a metaphor.
-The oldest oracle of ancient Greece was at Dodona.
-Priestesses would interpret the rustling of leaves of an oak tree to predict the future and to advise the correct actions to be taken.
-Just as at DodoNA, we can interpret subtle variations in DNA, the “tree of life”, to predict outcomes and to advise our patients the correct actions to be taken.
-Through DNA predictions, we will improve neurological health.
-Specifically, we are developing medical informatics tools to capture standardized data via routine office visits that measure the progression and outcomes of patients with 11 well-defined neurological disorders (one per Neurology program; Parkinson’s, migraine, MS, restless legs syndrome, mild traumatic brain injury, stroke, epilepsy, Alzheimer’s, ALS, brain tumors, to be named).
-DodoNA is a clinical practice initiative (note writing and workflow efficiencies) and a quality initiative (Best Practices).
+Dodona was an oracle of ancient Greece, where priestesses interpreted the rustling leaves of a sacred oak tree to predict the future and to guide actions to improve fate.
+Just as at Dodona, we can interpret subtle variations in DNA, the “tree of life,” to improve neurological health.
+Specifically, we are developing medical informatics tools to capture standardized data via routine office visits that measure the progression and outcomes of patients with the following neurological disorders: brain tumors, epilepsy, memory disorders, migraine, mild traumatic brain injury, multiple sclerosis, neuropathy, Parkinson’s disease, restless legs syndrome and stroke.
+We are also studying persons who are neurologically healthy but at increased risk for Alzheimer’s disease and related brain disorders.
+DodoNA is a clinical practice initiative (note-writing and workflow efficiencies) and a quality initiative (best practices).
 It is also a research initiative.
-Namely, we will invite up to 1,000 subjects for each of the 11 disorders (11,000 subjects total) to provide via informed consent a blood sample for DNA extraction and storage, and permission to associate information in their blood with information in their medical records (for the purposes of developing molecular prognostics and therapeutics).
+To obtain data, we will invite up to 1,000 subjects for each of the 11 projects (11,000 subjects in total) to provide, via informed consent, a blood sample for DNA extraction and storage.
+We then will ask permission to associate information in their blood with information in their medical record (for the purposes of developing molecular prognostics and therapeutics).

 Principal Investigator: Demetrius M. Maraganore, MD